sigv/IconPackSupporter/README.md

 Please note that my personal opinion is that icon packs do not need colorful companion apps with links and similar items and I feel the icon pack should be available from the launcher's settings (with contact information inside the Google Play Store listing).
 If you do not agree with this philosophy, this might not be the project for you.

+## I already have an icon pack project.
+Can I check this out? ##

+Sure!
+You should be done in no-time.
+Here is the short checklist for you.

+- Grab the stuff listed in _"What do I need?"_ section
+- Copy over the files as the _"Step 1: Lets dive in!"_ section describes (just as you would do for a brand new project here)
+- Copy over your existing `appfilter.xml` file to `/res/xml/appfilter.xml` or `/assets/appfilter.xml` (both, if your existing project has 2 appfilter files or neither if your existing project has none)
+- Use the bundled automation script (follow _"Step 2a: Quick and easy?
+Sign me up!"_ section for info) as it will quickly make the icon picker files, merge the appfilter files (if there is just one, it will just duplicate the contents), ask for whether there are specific component names for the icons that don't have them set yet and ask some small questions about how the pack should appear in the launcher such as pack's name, your name, etc
+- Check out the end result (follow steps 3 and 4 for help on running the project on your device or publishing on Google Play, respectively, but I assume you might know this stuff already)
+- (optional) Provide feedback on the project (did something feel unexplained? any ideas for improvements?)

 ## Which launchers are supported? ##

 - [ADW](https://play.google.com/store/apps/details?id=org.adw.launcher)